 Jermain Defoe: West Ham to Tottenham

-The current Bournemouth striker joined West Ham back in 1999 and endeared himself to Hammers’ fans over his four and a half years but it would all turn sour at the end of the 2002/03 season.
+The current Rangers striker joined West Ham back in 1999.
+He endeared himself to Hammers’ fans over his four and a half years but it all turned sour at the end of the 2002/03 season.

-That season West Ham were relegated from the Premier League and, on the advice of his representation at the time, he handed in a formal written transfer request.
-Although handing in a transfer request doesn’t always result in hatred and bitterness towards the player, when that request is made the day after the club is relegated, it hurts the fans.
+That season West Ham were relegated from the Premier League.
+On the advice of his representation at the time, he handed in a formal written transfer request.
+Handing in a transfer request doesn’t always result in hatred and bitterness towards the player.
+But when that request is made the day after the club is relegated, it hurts the fans.

 Petr Cech: Chelsea to Arsenal

-Many jokes were made about his move to Arsenal, with Chelsea fans suggesting that he would never win a league title ever again and after two seasons with Arsenal, he has yet to win another league title.
-He has however won the FA Cup once in his time at the Emirates stadium so far.
+Many jokes were made about his move to Arsenal, with Chelsea fans suggesting that he would never win a league title ever again.
+And they were right.
+After four seasons with Arsenal he only won an FA Cup and retired in 2019.

 Ashley Cole: Arsenal to Chelsea

 In January 2005, months before the FA Cup final win, Cole had a meeting with then Chelsea manager Jose Mourinho, Chelsea’s chief executive Peter Kenyon and two football agents, Pini Zahavi and Jonathan Barnett.
-The meeting took place in a London restaurant and this meeting led to them all being found guilty for breaching Premier League rules following the league’s tapping-up probe.
+The meeting took place in a London restaurant and this led to all of them being found guilty for breaching Premier League rules following the league’s tapping-up probe.

 Sol Campbell: Tottenham to Arsenal

 It was an Arsenal press conference at the training ground that made this transfer so infamous.
 The press conference was expected to be for the unveiling of goalkeeper Richard Wright from Ipswich Town.
-Instead it was a press conference to unveil Sol Campbell, who had previously stated he would never join Arsenal and from that moment onwards his reputation amongst Spurs’ fans was tarnished.
+Instead, it was a press conference to unveil Sol Campbell, who had previously stated he would never join Arsenal.
+From that moment onwards his reputation amongst Spurs’ fans was tarnished.